 Figure 3: With TopoAct, users can interactively explore topological summaries of activations in a neural network for a single layer and across multiple layers.
-Users can investigate activations at a particular layer under the single layer exploration mode.
-(A) Summary graph view provides a graph-based topological summary of the activation vectors from 300,000 images across 1,000 classes, where each node of the summary graph represents a cluster of activation vectors and each edge encodes the relationships between the clusters.
-For a chosen cluster in the summary graph, data example view (B) gives textual description of the top three classes within the cluster together with five image examples from each top class.
-The Feature visualization view (C) applies feature inversion to generate idealized images (called activation images) for individual activation vectors (obtained from data examples) as well as an averaged activation vector within a chosen cluster.
+Users can investigate activations at a particular layer under the single-layer exploration mode.
+The mapper graph panel (a) provides a graph-based topological summary of the activation vectors from 300K images across 1K classes, where each node of the mapper graph represents a cluster of activation vectors, and each edge encodes the relationships between the clusters.
+The size of a node is proportional to the number of activations, and the color is mapped to the average L_2 norm of activations in the cluster.
+The edge thickness is proportional to the Jaccard index between two nodes.
+The control panel (b) supports the selection of parameters for the mapper construction and visual encoding.
+For a chosen cluster in the mapper graph, the data example panel (c) gives textual description of the top three classes within the cluster together with (up to) five image examples from each top class.
+The feature visualization panel (d) applies feature inversion to generate idealized images, called activation images, for individual activation vectors (obtained from data examples) and for an averaged activation vector within a chosen cluster.